-ADJU 190 Coordinated Internship (1-5 cr.)
+ADJU 190 Coordinated Internship (1-5 cr.) (see page 91)

-ADJU 197 Cooperative Education (1-5 cr.)
+ADJU 197 Cooperative Education (1-5 cr.) (see page 91)

-ADJU 228 Law Enforcement and the Community
+ADJU 228 Law Enforcement and the Community (3 cr.)

 An examination of the current efforts undertaken by the police to achieve an effective working relationship with the community.
 Among the topics studied in depth are the police image, crisis areas, public and police attitudes, and community relations activities.
 Lect.
 3 hrs. per wk.